 The aim of this short guide is to give you some useful information about the College, the standards we expect, the services and support we offer, and where to ﬁnd further information so that you can be fully involved in the learning experience.
 We look forward to a successful partnership, working with you to ensure your young person’s success.

-Principal of New College Stamford
+Principal of Stamford College

 English & Maths

 If your young person hasn’t achieved their GCSE English or maths A* to C | 5 it will be mandatory for them to continue to study English and maths alongside their main qualiﬁcation.Maths and English form an important part of your young person’s study programme and we will ensure we support them to achieve these qualiﬁcations whilst studying with New College Stamford.

 Studying A Levels will give your young person a broad knowledge base to continue to university.
 Although A Levels are an academic, theory-based route, we pride ourselves on our modern approach, which includes practical elements, live projects and community work.

 These subjects will allow your young person to gain the skills and knowledge to progress to employment.
 Level 3 diplomas are equivalent to 3 A Levels and are an alternative route to University.
 If your young person knows the career path they would like to take, or prefer to learn in a hands on way – this is the route for them!